 Nelson / Motueka to Awaroa via Totaranui

-All aboard our Vista Cruise vessel!
-As we cruise from Kaiteriteri at the southern tip of the Park, north to Totaranui we echo the contours of the spectacular Abel Tasman coastline.
+All aboard the Vista Cruise vessel!
+As youcruise from Kaiteriteri at the southern tip of the Park, north to Totaranui you follow the contours of the spectacular Abel Tasman coastline.
 Relax on the upper or lower viewing decks and enjoy a hot drink from the cafe.
 From Totaranui, walk through mature beech and rata forests, and along secluded golden beaches to the breathtaking expanse of the Awaroa inlet.
 Here, a warm kiwi welcome awaits you at Meadowbank Homestead – Awaroa, a faithful re-creation of the Wilson family’s original home on the “finest site in the bay”.

 Scenic drive to Kaiteriteri from Nelson (1 hour) or Motueka (20 mins)

 Walk – 2.5 hours (7 kms, 4.5 miles) including tidal crossing

 Maximum elevation 60 m (200 ft)

 Wake up to a home-cooked breakfast and sweeping views across Awaroa inlet, the largest tidal estuary in Abel Tasman National Park.
 Enjoy the comfortable surroundings of the lodge and perhaps a coffee on the verandah watching the movement of the tides over golden sand.
 Then, let your guide design your day to be as active or relaxed as you wish with another night at Meadowbank Homestead – Awaroa.

 Meals included: Breakfast, Morning and Afternoon Tea, Lunch, Dinner

 Torrent Bay Lodge